NavyaG-lab/Tech-writer/faqs/pii-data.md

                  :external-bank-account-name}}
 ```

-## How do I identify and set attributes as Pii in Itaipu?
+## How do I identify and set attributes as Pii in Itaipu

 - One of the ways for identifying Pii in a dataset is by checking column names and their contents for information that could potentially identify a specific individual, such as CPF, Name, precise geolocation, etc.
 - Once you have identified that the SparkOp you are working on contains Pii, you should categorize it as Pii by **setting the clearance attribute to PII**.